Acid-Test Ratio - Explained

 Back to: ACCOUNTING, TAX, & REPORTING

-A Little More on What is the Acid Test Ratio
+How is the Acid Test Ratio Used?

 The acid test ratio determines whether a company is a solvent in the short term and how the assets available to the company are detailed financially.
 It establishes a comparison of what a company has in the short term and what it should have, and this helps in identifying whether there is a problematic lag.
 The ratio is quick and easy to calculate.
 It shows how the resources of a company are managed and if there is a weakness that the market might penalize.
 This ratio involves dividing the current assets (minus inventories) due to their high liquidity (can be easily converted into cash) by the current liabilities One of the uncertainties that investors face while investing in a company is that the company might encounter economic difficulties and end up breaking.
 If this happens, the investors might lose all their money.
 Since the future of their investment depends on the future of the company, investors like to know if a company is likely to get into difficulties and they use the quick ratio to find out.